 New Instructional Staff Information

-The Center for Teaching & Learning (CTL) offers support to help new faculty and teaching assistants acclimate to the University and become familiar with services that are available.
+The Center for Teaching, Learning, and Assessment offers support to help new faculty and teaching assistants acclimate to the University and become familiar with services that are available.

 For more detailed information about upcoming events, visit our Programs and Events page.